How to Connect to a hosted MySQL Server

 The TCP/IP Server is the server name of your hosted MySQL (web server).
 Please take a look at your hosted control panel or ask your web administrator if you don't know what server name you should enter here.

-MailList Controller version 9 (or newer) is written in UNICODE!
-Some older versions of the MySQL ODBC Connector won't support unicode, which could result in missing characters, e.g. a missing char at the end.
+Some older versions of the MySQL ODBC Connector won't support unicode, which could result in missing characters or squares.

 - Download and install the MySQL ODBC Connector version 5.1 (or newer)

-- Create a new list using the updated MySQL ODBC Connector
+- Create a new ODBC DSN (see above) using the updated MySQL ODBC Connector

-- If it still won't show the chars, then:
+- If it still won't show all chars: